 Certified Unified Program Agencies (CUPAs) and Program Agencies (PAs) throughout the state created a partnership and formed the California CUPA Forum.
 Together, members of the California CUPA Forum and representatives of local, state and federal agencies established the Unified Program Administration and Advisory Group (UPAAG) to effectively address policy decisions, training and problem solving.
 The UPAAG’s goals and objectives are listed in the UPAAG Strategic Plan (PDF).

-The Unified Program consolidates the administration, permit, inspection, and enforcement activities of the following environmental and emergency management programs:
+The Unified Program consolidates the administration, permit, inspection, and enforcement activities of several environmental and emergency management programs; learn more about them.